tatonetti-lab/sex_risks/README.md

 #### AWAREdx
-This tables are subsets from the OpenFDA database combined with additional information like CONCEP table from OMOP data structure. atc 4and 5 are extracted from CONCEPT table.
+This tables are subsets from the OpenFDA database combined with additional information like CONCEP table from OMOP data structure. atc 4 and 5 are extracted from CONCEPT table.
 - atc_4_name
   - atc_5_id (concept_id)
   - atc_name
 - atc_5_name
   - atc_5_id (concept_id)
   - atc_name
-- atc_5_patient
+- atc_5_patient: extracted from standard_drugs_atc
   - PID (safetyreportid)
   - atc_5_id
 - atc_5_patient_psm: this table includes atc_5_patient and adds all the PIDs that do not match to atc5(mapping it to 0), making a table with all PIDS for psm.
   - PID (safetyreportid)
   - atc_5_id
-- pt_patient
+- pt_patient: extracted from standard_reactions
   - PID
   - meddra_concept_id
-- pt_name
+- pt_name: extracted from standard_reactions
   - meddra_concept_id
   - meddra_concept_name
-- hglt_patient
+- hglt_patient: extracted from standard_reactions_meddra_hlgt
   - PID
   - meddra_concept_id
-- hlgt_name
+- hlgt_name: extracted from standard_reactions_meddra_hlgt
   - meddra_concept_id
   - meddra_concept_name
-- soc_patient
+- soc_patient: extracted from reactions_meddra soc
   - PID
   - meddra_concept_id
-- soc_name
+- soc_name: extracted from reactions_meddra soc
   - meddra_concept_id
   - meddra_concept_name

 ### Other requirements

-It is necessary to have access to the following OMOP concept tables stores as CSV:
+It is necessary to have access to the following OMOP concept tables stored as CSV:
 - CONCEPT
 - CONCEPT_ANCESTOR
 - CONCEPT_RELATIONSHIP